Convenience Store Licence Obligation Guide

 3. The country where the grapes were grown produces, in the aggregate, less than 150 million litres of wine annually from grapes grown in that country.

-Beer, wine (including cider), and ready-to-drink beverage inventory that is not on display to customers must be stored in a secure area that is not accessible to the public.
+Beer, wine (including cider), and ready-to-drink beverage inventory that is not on display for sale to customers must be stored in a secure storage area that is not accessible to the public.

-Dealing with Manufacturers or Representatives
+Dealing with Manufacturers or their Representatives

 Convenience store licensees are also prohibited from entering into an agreement with a liquor manufacturer if the agreement restricts the manufacturer’s ability to sell its liquor in other stores.